 export SCALEWAY_ACCESS_KEY=<organization_key> export SCALEWAY_SECRET_KEY=<secret_token>

-Next, add an environment for Scaleway in '~/.juju/environments.yaml'.
+The next step is to add an environment for Scaleway in your '~/.juju/environments.yaml'.
 This environment will look like the following:

 # https://jujucharms.com/docs/config-scaleway.html scaleway: type: manual bootstrap-host: null bootstrap-user: root

 Then, you have to tell Juju which environment to use.
 To do this, in a terminal use the following command: